squinkylabs/SquinkyVCV/docs/filter.md

 **Type** - filter response type.
 Choices are four pole lowpass, three pole lowpass, two pole lowpass, one pole lowpass, two pole bandpass, two pole highpass with one pole lowpass, three pole highpass with one pole lowpass, four pose bandpass, one pole lowpass with notch, and three pole allpass with one pole lowpass.

 Note that many of these filter type are not what you would normally expect from, say a highpass filter.
 But they are all useful sounds.
 Also note that technically when the resonance it turned up, they are all going to have four poles - of course it is impossible to truly make a one-pole resonant filter.

+**Drive** - controls the signal level going into the filter.
+More drive gives more distortion.